 To fulfill this mission, the Library faculty will:

 - Promote reading, provide thoughtful, unbiased suggestions of materials, and encourage intellectual curiosity.

 - Collaborate in the teaching process and develop an information literacy curriculum that is integral to the classroom work of Wheeler faculty.

 - Participate in school-wide and multi-school events that connect students with literature and ideas.

-To help ease the emerging challenges of moving to an online learning community, we’ve compiled resources, tools, and information that will support our families and teachers who are navigating working, teaching and learning at home.
+To help ease the emerging challenges of an online learning community, we’ve compiled resources, tools, and information that will support our families and teachers who are navigating working, teaching, and learning at home.

 Please feel free to contact any of the Librarians with questions.
 We are here to help and support you.
 Stay well, Team Library